-Remove the brake calliper complete and hang it out of the way on a made-up wire hook from one of the spring coils.
+Remove the brake calliper complete and hang it out of the way from one of the spring coils using a made-up wire hook.
 The torx55 bolts are VERY tight; make sure you have a very strong ½" drive torx socket and extension bar before starting.
 Access is improved by turning the steering wheel to full lock.
 Note that all my 1007's are fitted with spring catchers below the lower spring mount.

 Remove the brake disc (two countersunk Torx T30 screws).
 The old disc should knock off quite easily, though occasionally they can rust into position.